OUTBACK NAVIGATION INFORMATION SYSTEM

 When the vehicle enters the larger area of qe8fs, then the ONIS will set the Speed Alert value to 110 km/h.

-When the vehicle enters the smaller area of qe8fsv, then the ONIS will set the Speed Alert value to 80 km/h, as higher precision Geofence take precedence.
+When the vehicle enters the smaller area of qe8fsv, then the ONIS will set the Speed Alert value to 80 km/h, as higher precision geohash take precedence.

-If the ONIS can not find any matching Geofence data records, then the Speed Alert will return to the last User or Adaptive setting.
+If the ONIS can not find any matching geohash data records, then the Speed Alert will return to the last User or Adaptive setting.

 The Outback Navigation Information System (ONIS) utilises Geofence Speed Alert & Geofence Message data records which reside in the ONIS Internal memory area.

-These data records correspond to a Geofence precision level of 4, 5, 6, 7, 8 or 9 and are either User or System .
+These data records correspond to a geohash precision level of 4, 5, 6, 7, 8 or 9 and are either User or System .

 User Geofence data records can be configured by using the inbuilt capture tools or using a PC connected to the ONIS, and the import/export tool.